 My favorite musician is Ben Rector.
-He writes his own music so it is real and raw about his experiences, his family, his struggles and joys.
+He writes his own music so it is real and raw about his experiences, his family, his struggles, and his joys.
 I haven’t seen him perform live yet, but I would love to one day!

 3) Favorite movie?
 Why?
 Please explain.

 The Parent Trap with Lindsay Lohan.
 I grew up with this movie on repeat and can quote almost every line.

 4) Favorite place (country, city, town, etc…) you have visited and why?

 Rome, Italy!
 I love Rome because everywhere you go, you walk in the footsteps of the saints and martyrs.
 Plus I love the food, the history, and the coffee.